piteren/pypoks/README.md

 ### How to Read the Docs

 In some sub-folders, there are separate READMEs (.md).
-Please follow them for the more detailed concepts of the code from the sub-folders.
+Please follow them for more detailed concepts of the code from the sub-folders.

 ---